whisperity/dotfiles/README.md

 done.

-In most directives, `$TEMPORARY_DIR` can be used to refer to the _`prepare`_ phase's directory.
+In most directives, `$TEMPORARY_DIR` can be used to refer to the _`prepare`_ phase's directory when specifying a path.
+(This may only be done if there was a _`prepare`_ phase for the package!)

-`$PACKAGE_DIR` refers to the persistent package directory.
+`$PACKAGE_DIR` refers to the directory where the package's metadata file (`package.yaml`) and additional resources are.

 |   Action           | Arguments                                                                                              | Semantics                                                                                                                                             | Failure condition                                     |